muneebnoor/knightsGame/README.md

 # knightsGame

-Use php app.php to run the script<br>
+Use "php app.php" cli command to run the script<br>

 Rules of the game:<br>
 • any number of knights in a circle <br>